ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtos.md

 ### RTOS

-CMSIS/RTX code is imported from <a href="https://github.com/ARM-software/CMSIS_5/" target="_blank">the upstream CMSIS repository (develop branch)</a> with the help of Python script in the `mbed-os` repository `mbed-os\tools\importer\importer.py`.
+CMSIS/RTX code is imported from <a href="https://github.com/ARM-software/CMSIS_5/" target="_blank">the upstream CMSIS repository (develop branch)</a> with the help of a Python script in the `mbed-os` repository `mbed-os\tools\importer\importer.py`.

 #### Memory considerations

 Please note that Arm Mbed OS doesn't use any of the RTX memory models, which are based on static carveouts (memory pools).
-This approach is not ideal for platform operating system, such as Mbed OS, because calculating required numbers of RTOS objects is impossible.
+This approach is not ideal for platform operating systems, such as Mbed OS, because calculating required numbers of RTOS objects is impossible.
 To avoid declaring arbitrary large buffers carved out at compile time, limiting the amount of available memory, Mbed OS shifts the responsibility of supplying the backing memory to CMSIS-RTOS2 users.

 Developers need to use the Mbed OS RTOS C++ API or supply backing memory for RTX objects to `os*New` calls when using CMSIS-RTOS2 APIs directly.
-(Please consult CMSIS-RTOS2 documentation for API details.) `mbed_rtos_storage.h` header provides handy wrappers that you can use to secure required memory without exposing the code to RTX implementation details.
+(Please consult CMSIS-RTOS2 documentation for API details.)
+The `mbed_rtos_storage.h` header provides wrappers that you can use to secure required memory without exposing the code to RTX implementation details.

 #### Configuration